 Currently in: Phase I/II

 Testosterone is a master regulator hormone controlling self-confidence, risk-taking behavior, emotional stability, body composition, rational thinking, cognitive well-being, and libido.
 Low testosterone levels are endemic in modern civilization where sedentary lifestyles are common and industrial hyperestrogenic compounds are constantly consumed in our air, water, and food.
-To be considered for entrance into this trial you must have a testosterone level of lower than 700 ng/dL.
+To be considered for entrance into this trial you must have a circulating testosterone level of lower than 700 ng/dL.

 Currently in: Phase I/II